CorruptedPixl/discord-devbot/README.md

 ```

-To verify that the bot is online, run the index.js file and you should see the Discord bot appear online on your server.
+To verify that the bot is online, run the index.js file with ``nodemon .``and you should see the Discord bot appear online on your server.
 Test it out by running the ping command: ``!ping``

 If you see ``Pong!
 The current ping is 148 ms`` the bot works!